 The weather at Frenchmans Cap is highly unpredictable; the trail will be wet, muddy and demandingly steep at times.
-However, with great exertion comes equal reward as the views are astonishing and the intimate geography awe inspiring.
-The hike can be completed in 3 days, though 4 days is recommended to allow greater chance of clear weather at the summit.
+However, with great exertion comes equal reward as the views are astonishing and the intimate geography awe-inspiring.
+The hike can be completed in 3 days, though 4 days is recommended to allow a greater chance of clear weather at the summit.

 View Google Map Directions

 After leaving Lodden River the trail gently climbs through the foothills of Pickaxe Ridge via the Laughton’s Lead track.
 Thanks to recent track upgrades walking conditions here are fantastic.
 Shortly after the track climbs steeply through dense rainforest to a button grassed saddle before shortly descending again to Lake Vera and its adjacent 20 person cabin.
-After a muddy 14km, this is the first nights stop, reached in about 6 hours.
-For those wanting to camp there are camping areas just a short distance down towards the lake.
+After a muddy 14km, this is the first night’s stop, reached in about 6 hours.
+For those wanting to camp, there are camping areas just a short distance down toward the lake.

 From Lake Tahune, the summit of Frenchmans Cap is only 1.5km away via an awfully steep 450m climb.
 This final ascent should only be made if the weather is clear enough.
 It is in no way recommended that the summit climb be attempted in cloud cover.
 The trail zigzags up the lower sections of Frenchmans Cap, following cairns before the steep and careful climb up the back face of the cap to the summit.

 From the top this view is nothing short of incredible with Tasmania’s rugged Wilderness World Heritage Area stretching as far as you can see.
 Fit and able walkers will be able to return to Lake Vera on the second day if wishing to complete the hike in 3 days.
 For other hikers it is recommended to stay at the Lake Tahune cabin, returning to the Lyell Highway trailhead in 4 days.